-In 2023, DRÄXLMAIER published a P Human rights policy statement for the first time.
-It is based on the internationally recognised Guiding Principles on Business and Human Rights of the United Nations, international human rights reference instruments such as the International Bill of Human Rights and the core labour standards of the International Labour Organization (ILO).
-For more details, see the > Social commitment, Employees section.
+In 2023, DRÄXLMAIER published a Human rights policy statement for the first time.
+It is based on the internationally recognized Guiding Principles on Business and Human Rights of the United Nations, international human rights reference instruments such as the International Bill of Human Rights and the core labor standards of the International Labor Organization (ILO).
+For more details, see the Social commitment, Employees section.

-In the document, the DRÄXLMAIER Group commits to respecting internationally recognised human rights, complying with laws and regulations worldwide with regard to fair working conditions and to combatting human trafficking, labour exploitation and modern slavery.
-Human rights violations and offences are not tolerated and are systematically sanctioned.
+In the document, the DRÄXLMAIER Group commits to respecting internationally recognized human rights, complying with laws and regulations worldwide with regard to fair working conditions and to combating human trafficking, labor exploitation and modern slavery.
+Human rights violations and offenses are not tolerated and are systematically sanctioned.
 The company management, all employees and our suppliers are required to implement these principles and prevent any kind of human rights violations in our business activities.

-We have defined clear responsibilities for the fulfilment of and compliance with our human rights due diligence obligations.
+We have defined clear responsibilities for the fulfillment of and compliance with our human rights due diligence obligations.
 For example, the Head of Human Resources is responsible for ensuring respect for human rights in our business activities and in the upstream value chain.
-Since 1 April, the area of Human Resources has been headed up by Stefan Brandl, Vice Chairman and CEO of the DRÄXLMAIER Group.
-For more details, see ) Our company, Organisation and Management.
+Since April 1, the area of Human Resources has been headed up by Stefan Brandl, Vice Chairman and CEO of the DRÄXLMAIER Group.
+For more details, see ) Our company, Organization and Management.